Blog & News

 - The compression bandaging care is designed to get a good amount of volume reduction in a relatively short period of time.
 A bandage is worn 24 hours a day and changed daily, or every other day depending on patient proximity to the clinic.
 The patient’s day to day motions will not be restricted with the garment.

-- Compressing garments, like long sleeves or stockings are used to compress your arm or leg to encourage the flow of the lymph fluid out of your affected limb.
-For better results, wear a compressing garment when exercising.
+- Compression garments, like long sleeves or stockings are used to compress your arm or leg to encourage the flow of the lymph fluid out of your affected limb.
+For better results, wear a compression garment when exercising.